anbaya/Full-Stack-E-Commerce-Store/README.md

 # Full-Stack E-Commerce Store

 A full-stack e-commerce application built with Node.js, Express, MongoDB, and vanilla JavaScript.
-This project features a complete online shopping experience with user authentication, product management, shopping cart functionality, order processing, and an admin dashboard.
+This project features a complete online shopping experience with user authentication, product management, shopping cart functionality, order processing, and an admin dashboard. take a look at the live demo: 👉 https://www.deseller.run.place

 ## 🚀 Features